Umbogintwini: Arbour Town

-The Arbour Town/Galleria precinct lies on the southern part of the suburb between the railway and the N2 highway centered on the two major shopping centres, Galleria Mall, the largest shopping centre south of Durban and Arbour Crossing Shopping Centre.
-Arbour Town which includes Arbour Crossing is a mixed-use development situated along Arbour Road has seen tremendous growth with the addition of a Makro store and several motor dealerships and restaurants.
+The south-eastern part of Umbogintwini, known as Arbour Town, is a mixed-use precinct situated between the railway and the N2.
+It features two shopping centres: the Galleria Mall, the largest shopping centre south of Durban, and Arbour Crossing.
+Arbour Town has seen consistent growth with the development of a Makro outlet and the addition of several auto sales facilities and drive-thru restaurants.